-Both Tony and Jonna Mendez are former Central Intelligence Agency Chiefs of Disguise.
+Jonna Mendez is a former Central Intelligence Agency Chief of Disguise.

-Jonna Mendez served twenty-seven years with the CIA and retired as the Chief of Disguise.
-She tells spy tales about a number of effective and not so effective female spies.
-She also discusses her own experiences, living and traveling around the world, operating in the alleyways of Europe and the Far East, participating in classic espionage operations.
+Jonna Mendez served 27 years undercover with the CIA, retiring as Chief of Disguise.
+She relates spy tales about a number of effective and not so effective female spies, and also discusses her own experiences, living and traveling around the world, operating in the alleyways of Europe, the Far East and the Subcontinent, in alias identities, participating in classic espionage operations.

-Tony and Jonna Mendez served over fifty years combined in the Office of Technical Service, the technical arm of the CIA’s operations directorate.
-They give an overview of technical operations and the spy gear that made them unique.
+Jonna served 27 years in the Office of Technical Service, the technical arm of the CIA’s operations directorate.
+She gives an overview of technical operations and the spy gear that made them unique.
 These gadgets were designed to keep foreign agents in place in hostile environments and to get them out of harm’s way when it was time.
-They finish with an in-depth review of operational disguise and identity transformation operations where they tell stories of some of their life and death operations designed to elude surveillance and move intelligence agents and officers clandestinely around the world.
+She finishes with an in-depth review of operational disguise and identity transformations operations where she tells stories of some of her life and death operations designed to elude surveillance and move intelligence agents and officers clandestinely around the world.